 As if it’s wonderful scent wasn’t enough, Lavender is considered anti-inflammatory, anti-bacterial, anti-fungal and antiseptic, making it a fabulous herb to use on problem skin.
 It has the ability to calm stressed skin, balance oil production in greasy skin, and promote new cell growth, encouraging healing.

 Nettles are traditionally used as a treatment for chapped skin, eczema and acne and are believed to reduce scarring caused by both acne and chicken pox.
-Also makes a fabulous tonic for hair.
+They also make a fabulous tonic for hair and are believed to be helpful in promoting hair growth in chronic hair loss.
 Nettle is another herb with an amazing list of health benefits, some of which we touched upon in our Stinging Nettle Cordial recipe.

 Great for all skin types, Peppermint makes a great astringent, due to it’s ability to cool, refresh and revitalise.
 It is believed to restore skin elasticity, tone tissue and clarify the skin.

 Plantain is another herb which has antibacterial and anti-inflammatory properties.
 It is believed to draw out impurities from the skin, and revitalise tired skin.
 It also helps nourish, sooth and calm itchy, inflamed and irritated skin.
-You can even use it on fresh wounds as a natural plaster.
+This is one of the few botanicals that you can use it on fresh wounds as a natural plaster.

 Red Clover has long been used to treat the unpleasant symptoms of eczema – and is said to soothe itchy, scaly skin that it causes.
 Believed to act as an anti-inflammatory, it has been used for centuries to treat many different skin complaints.